Rohand19/spill-detection/README.md

 - Images are resized to 640×640 pixels for the primary model and 416×416 for the lightweight model.
 - Annotations are in YOLO format: `<class> <x_center> <y_center> <width> <height>` with normalized coordinates.
-- Data augmentations include random flips, rotations, contrast adjustments, and brightness variations to improve model generalization.
+- Data augmentations include horizontal and vertical flips, rotations, contrast/brightness adjustments, noise addition, blur, and environmental simulations like rain and fog to improve model generalization and robustness.

 ### Training Strategy